atlassian-labs/compiled/.changeset/silver-dots-reply.md

 <div css={{ display: 'block' }} />;
 ```

-To aid consumers adopt this change easily a new ESLint rule `jsx-pragma` has been created which will automatically migrate you to use a JSX pragma if missing when running with `--fix`.
+To aid consumers in adopting this change easily, a new ESLint rule `jsx-pragma` has been created which will automatically migrate you to use a JSX pragma if missing when running with `--fix`.
 The rule takes an option to configure the runtime (either classic or automatic) and defaults to automatic.

 ```sh
 npm i @compiled/eslint-plugin